-In the two previous articles – Part 1 Strategy and Part 2 Analysis – I described two of four steps in addressing transport challenges (S.A.I.D.).
-In this article I will outline the third step – Instruments or Interventions.
+In the two previous articles – Part 1 Strategy and Part 2 Analysis – I described two the steps in addressing transport challenges (S.A.I.D.D.).
+In this article I will outline the third step – Instruments (or Interventions).

 Once you have determined a strategy and desired outcomes, and analysed transport challenges, the next step is to identify the most appropriate instrument or intervention or package to address the problem.

 Usually there is more than one way to address any transport challenge.
 Different options have different contributions, key stakeholders, resourcing and risk profiles.

 A package of interventions may be the most appropriate, for example in addressing a road safety speeding problem, the most effective approach will be a combination of engineering (check speed limits), education (advertising), and enforcement (speed camera).
 See article: Emerging fourth ‘E’ in improving road safety

 - Advocacy – such as influencing behaviour through public education